Nevanlinna.jl: A Julia implementation of Nevanlinna analytic continuation: Conclusion

 \section{Conclusion}

 In this paper, we introduced the Julia library \texttt{Nevanlinna.jl}.
-We provided an overview of the analytic structure of Green function, Schur algorithm, Pick criterion, Hardy optimization, and Hamburger moment problem.
-The Matsubara and retarded Green function on the upper half plane is classified into Nevanlinna function.
-The Schur algorithm efficiently interpolates and constructs a Nevanlinna function in which the causality can be ensured automatically.
+We provided an overview of the analytic structure of the Green's function, Schur algorithm, Pick criterion, Hardy optimization, and Hamburger moment problem.
+The Matsubara and retarded Green's function on the upper half-plane are classified into the Nevanlinna function.
+The Schur algorithm effectively interpolates and constructs a Nevanlinna function, ensuring causality automatically.
 The Pick criterion serves as the mathematical base for the existence of Nevanlinna interpolants.
 We implemented the Hardy optimization using efficient automatic differentiation.
 The Hamburger moment problem enables analytic continuation with constraints on the moments of a spectral function.
-We demonstrated the usage of our code, with an example of a two-peak model.
+We demonstrated the usage of our code with various examples such as $\delta$-function, Gaussian, Lorentzian, a two-peak, a Kondo resonance, and Hubbard gap models.

 The installation of our code is extraordinarily easy using the Julia package manager.
-Furtheremore, multiple precision arithmetic is already implemented.
-Thus, there is no obstacle such as building code or installing an external library manually, and users can readily try our code.
+Furthermore, multiple precision arithmetic is already implemented.
+Thus, there is no obstacle, such as compiling the code or installing an external library manually, and users can readily try our code.

 Finally, we discuss some remaining technical issues and further extensions to be addressed.
-In some cases such as Hubbard gap structure, our optimization algorithm of Hardy optimization can not find the optimal solution $\theta_{M+1}(z)$.
-However, the existence of \textit{true} undetermined function $\theta_{M+1}(z)$ is ensured by Pick criterion, and therefore, further investigation on the optimization algorithm will improve the range of application of Nevanlinna analytic continuation.
-The extension for the matrix-valued Green function is also an interesting topic.
-This topic is solved for spectral functions like the $\delta$-function~\cite{Fei2021_2}, but broadened cases have not been investigated yet.
-In addition, further expansion of Nevanlinna analytic continuation to self-energy~\cite{Wang2009} or anomalous Green function~\cite{Gull2015} is crucial for wide range application of many-body physics.
+In some cases, like the large Hubbard gap structure, our Hardy optimization algorithm may fail to find the optimal solution $\theta_{M+1}(z)$.
+However, the Pick criterion guarantees the existence of the \textit{true} undetermined function $\theta_{M+1}(z)$.
+Therefore, further investigation into the optimization algorithm will improve the range of applications of Nevanlinna analytic continuation.
+Although our code currently employs Cholesky decomposition to verify the semi-positive definiteness of Pick or Hankel matrices, it is well-known that robust criteria and efficient algorithms exist to confirm the positive definiteness of given matrices~\cite{Rump2006}.
+Implementing this algorithm into our code is a direction for future work.
+The extension for the matrix-valued Green's function is also an interesting topic.
+While this topic is resolved for spectral functions like the $\delta$-function~\cite{Fei2021_2}, broadened cases have not been investigated yet.
+In addition, further expansion of Nevanlinna analytic continuation to self-energy~\cite{Wang2009} or anomalous Green's function~\cite{Gull2015} is crucial for wide-range applications of many-body physics.